rschristopher/ischristtrue.com/src/truth.md

  and when we seek truth,
  we are seeking to know the world
  (and ourselves)
- as it actually exists.
+ as they actually exist.

 Is the world we perceive real?
 Is it all a dream?
 Is it a delusion from a demon?
 Is it all a simulation?
-Is it radically different than the way we perceive it?
+Is the world radically different than the way we perceive it?